Any root exposed to the air.

 Growths on the head of an antelope, cow, sheep, or goat that are never shed.

-The practice of growing and cultivating plants, especially in a garden, nursery, greenhouse, or botanical garden like the San Diego Zoo or San Diego Zoo's Wild Animal Park.
+The practice of growing and cultivating plants, especially in a garden, nursery, greenhouse, or botanical garden like the San Diego Zoo or San Diego Zoo Safari Park.

 An area of instability or potential danger.
 A conservation hotspot is a geographical location where plants and/or animals are in danger of becoming extinct.